induktio/thinker/Readme.md

 Installation
 ------------
 1. Extract the files to Alpha Centauri game folder.
 Alphax.txt changes are optional.
-2. Check the Changelog for release notes.
+2. Check Changelog.md for release notes.
 3. Change configuration from thinker.ini or just use the defaults.
 4. Start the game from terranx_mod.exe.
 5. Press ALT+T to open Thinker's options menu.
 Other option is to check that mod version/build date is visible in the game version menu (Ctrl+F4).
 6. If none of those options display mod version, Thinker is incorrectly installed.
+If using the develop build, first install the latest release version and only after that extract the develop build files over it.

 Other mods